-A note from our property owner in regard to Holden Beach service animals:
+A note from our property manager in regard to Holden Beach, Oak Island and Ocean Isle Beach service animals:

 Service Animals are not PETS

 Service animals are not Pets, they are trained to work and provide assistance.